OneZoom: The Tree of Life

 During a visit to Charles Darwin’s Down House with Luke Harmon (a colleague from the University of Idaho) they took a stroll around Darwin’s thinking path with the ambition to draw inspiration for new ideas.
 It is unfortunate that none of the ideas that they conceived on the path that day have come to fruition yet, but less than two hours later the topic of tree visualisation arose and from that James was able to suggest how his fractal mind map might used to provide a solution.

-Finally, the team’s latest venture has adapted OneZoom technology to field of Geneaology, where a new website ZoomPast enables users to create, share and view a wide variety of personal and public family trees.
+The team has also adapted OneZoom technology to the field of geneaology, establishing a new company, ZoomPast Ltd. ZoomPast enables users to create, share and view a wide variety of personal and public family trees.
+It has an independent user base of 77,000, as well as supporting education in genealogy and appearing at trade shows attended by 38,000 people.